-In recognition of the foregoing, the Company undertakes to reduce the effects of technological change on the job security and earnings of employees who are laid off, or permanently demoted as a direct consequence of technological change.
+In recognition of the foregoing, the Company undertakes to reduce the effects of technological change on the job security and earnings of employees who are laid off, or demoted as a direct consequence of technological change.
 Any dispute regarding the implementation of technological change shall commence at Stage Three of the grievance procedure.

 - 21.02 For the purpose of this C.B.A., a technological change shall be defined as the automation of equipment, or the mechanization or automation of duties which adversely affects employees in the Bargaining Unit through lay off or demotion from their present job classification. - 21.03 In order to lessen the effects on employees who are adversely affected as a result of technological change, it is agreed that: - (a) The Company shall notify the Union in writing not less than six (6) months in advance of intent to institute technological change.
-The Company shall then meet with the Union to explain the technological change, setting forth the estimated number of employees affected, together with the nature and extent of the change anticipated.
+The Company shall then meet with the Union to explain the technological change, setting forth the estimated number and type of employees affected, the date on which the employer proposes to effect the technological change, the effect that the technological change is likely to have on the terms and conditions or security of employment of the employees affected together with the nature and extent of the change anticipated.

 - (b) The Company will cooperate with the Provincial or Federal Governments and participate in every way possible in training or re-training of employees affected by technological change.
-This shall include educational Leaves of Absence for re-training, if required. - (c) An employee who is set back to a lower paid job as a result of technological change will receive the rate of their regular job at the time of the setback for a period of three (3) months.
-For a further period of three (3) months, the employee will receive an adjusted rate which will be midway between the rate of their regular job at the time of the setback and the rate of their new job.
-At the end of this six (6) month period the rate of their new regular job shall apply. - (d) New jobs created by technological change shall be evaluated in accordance with Article 15 sub section 15.03. - (e) Employees who terminate, are laid off or displaced from their regular jobs because of technological change shall be entitled to one week of severance pay for each year of service with the Company.
+This shall include educational Leaves of Absence for re-training, if required. - (c) An employee who is set back to a lower paid job as a result of technological change will receive the rate of their regular job at the time of the setback for a period of six (6) months.
+For a further period of six (6) months, the employee will receive an adjusted rate which will be midway between the rate of their regular job at the time of the setback and the rate of their new job.
+At the end of this one (1) year period the rate of their new regular job shall apply. - (d) New jobs created by technological change shall be evaluated in accordance with Article 15 sub section 15.03. - (e) Employees who terminate, are laid off or displaced from their regular jobs because of technological change shall be entitled to one week of severance pay for each year of service with the Company.
 The amount calculated under such entitlement shall not exceed a maximum of twenty-six (26) weeks pay. - 21.04 During and for the term of this C.B.A., the Company and the Union will each appoint three (3) members to a Committee which shall meet at the call of either the Company or the Union for the purpose of making recommendations to the Company with respect to mitigating the impact of technological changes on the employees of the Company.
 The Company will give due consideration to such proposals.